skdoubleu/-Logseq/pages/hls__TheEconomist.2022.09.10_1664113844508_0.md

   ls-type:: annotation
   id:: 6332990b-9609-4487-b2c2-83dac4abc39d
 	- to limit the amount of something, especially money, that can be used, allowed, or spent 限制〔尤指金钱〕
-- Ursula von der Leyen
+- Ursula von der Leyen #card
+  hl-page:: 4
   ls-type:: annotation
-  hl-page:: 4
   id:: 6332994c-ac67-4f60-a638-badc359b29ef
+  collapsed:: true
 	- he European Commission’s president,
-- cushion
+- cushion #card
   ls-type:: annotation
   hl-page:: 4
   id:: 633299f3-8463-462d-9747-7c4cdf38b263
+  collapsed:: true
 	- verb TRANSITIVE
 	  1  to make the effect of a fall or hit less painful, for example by having something soft in the way  {{cloze 缓冲}}
 	   [[$blue]]==His landing was cushioned by the fresh snow that had fallen.==